 Diabetes… can Ginger Help?

-Ginger may reduce your risk of diabetes.
+Ginger may reduce the risk of diabetes.
 Scientists have been able to link active compounds in ginger to improvements in metabolism and insulin.
-A study done in 2015 was able to show a drop of 12% in fasting glucose levels with a daily 2 gram consumption of ginger.
+A study done in 2015 was able to show a drop of 12% in fasting glucose levels with daily 2-gram consumption of ginger.
 It also demonstrated a 10% reduction of HbA1c ( a marker for long-term blood sugar levels.)
 Research using ginger to combat diabetes is still new, but the results so far look promising.
 Ginger may have amazing anti-diabetic properties.

 How can Ginger be Used in Fighting CANCER?

 When I was a child, I was absolutely terrified of cancer.
 A nun put the fear of God in me spelling out the horrors of cancer and leprosy.
-I suppose she thought of cancer as modern day version of leprosy.
+I suppose she thought of cancer as a modern-day version of leprosy.
 Medical science has come a long way since the 1970s.
 Cancer is no longer an automatic death sentence; however, it still kills many.

-I have always been one to show an interest towards prevention.
-Sales copy gurus will tell you that prevention based products don’t sell well, but if someone becomes deathly ill, they will spend every dime looking for a cure.
+I have always been one to show an interest in prevention.
+Sales copy gurus will tell you that prevention-based products don’t sell well, but if someone becomes deathly ill, they will spend every dime looking for a cure.